mojasp/diplcode/README.md

 * call ```lcm_perform_keyexchange(lcm_t *lcm) ``` in a separate thread if the dynamic properties of the protocol (joining) are needed.
 If the groups are static after an initial key agreement, this is not needed.
 Alternatively, you can use the configuration option "keyexchange_in_background" (refer to lcm.h)
 * At this point, just use the created lcm instance as you normally would.

-An Example for an application using LCM-sec can be found in `examples/cpp_security` folder.
+An Example for an application using LCMsec can be found in `examples/cpp_security` folder.

 # Roadmap